hall-lab/tenx-gcp/PITCHME.md

 Jinja is a modern and designer-friendly templating language for Python, modelled after Django’s templates.

-* Jinja file descrbes cloud resources
+* Jinja file describes cloud resources
 * Schema details the config properties

 ---